stefwalter/blog/content/cockpit/cockpit-0.100.md

 There's a new Image Registry user interface.
 It works with [Atomic Platform](http://www.projectatomic.io/) or [Openshift](https://www.openshift.org/) clusters.
 By default this shows up in the Cockpit "Cluster" admin dashboard.

 But more importantly you can deploy this as a standalone image registry, complete with storage, authentication and an interface.
+See [projectatomic.io/registry](http://projectatomic.io/registry) for more info.

 Here's a quick demo:

 <iframe width="853" height="480" src="https://www.youtube.com/embed/VSOAASf1Usw?rel=0" frameborder="0" allowfullscreen></iframe>

-See [projectatomic.io/registry](http://projectatomic.io/registry) for more info.

 ### Storage sliders and more

 Marius has been working on cleaning up the storage UI.
-One of the changes you'll notice is that you can now use a sloider to choose a size for new volumes or file systems, and specify the size units you want to use:
+One of the changes you'll notice is that you can now use a slider to choose a size for new volumes or file systems, and specify the size units you want to use:

 ![Storage number slider](images/cockpit-storage-slider.png)